rackeric/salary_report/README.md

 a report showing how much each department is spending on employee salaries each quarter.

 # Requirements
-CentOS install instructions provided.
+* CentOS library install instructions provided.
-MySQL running on localhost with root password set to 'password', or change in script.
+* MySQL running on localhost with root password set to 'password', or change in script.
+* employees.sql MySQL db (included) from https://github.com/datacharmer/test_db

 Install required libraries: